Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 |

-Four distinct values should be chosen for EXCLMK, WITHMK,
+Four distinct values should be chosen for EXCLMK

 absolute value than the largest possible workspace size